Core Values

 Living Earth

-When we take care of and protect the Living Earth we take care of and protect ourselves.
+When we take care of and protect the Earth we take care of and protect ourselves.

 Sex Ed

-Sex shapes individuals, communities, and systems that sustain life on Earth.
+Sex shapes individuals, communities, and life systems on Earth.

 Sexuality education is a collection of stories we tell ourselves about bodies and relationships.

-These stories give us language and skills to uphold our responsibilities as earthly creatures.
+These stories give us language and skills to uphold our responsibilities as a keystone species.

 We Share Our Values By Helping Kids